yogesh1454/food-app/docs/architecture/13-coding-standards.md

   - **Languages & Runtimes:** Java , JVM.
   - **Style & Linting:** Google Java Format will be enforced via Maven/Gradle plugin and CI.
 SpotBugs for static analysis.
+  - **Incremental Story Planning:**The restructuring follows your guidance perfectly - small, incremental stories that each deliver working functionality.
+Each story is now focused on a single feature and can be developed, tested, and deployed independently.
   - **Test Organization:** Tests must reside in `src/test/java` and mirror the package structure of the source code.
 Test class names should end with `Test` or `IT` (for Integration Tests).

 ## Critical Rules